-Potential cumulative d iscounted cash flow at risk Low <€350m Medi um €350m-€700m High >€700m Short-term (five years) cumulative gross risk (assuming no mitigation) Physical risks What could be expected >4°C emissions pathway +2.5°C emissions pathway +1.5°C emissions pathway Extreme weather events could cause disruption to facilities and logistics routes Increased risks of site damage due to more frequent and severe extreme weather, including riverine and surface water flooding.
-Impacts could result in business interruption and asset damage at our production sites.
-Low Acute weather events such a or distribute our products.
-Insurance premiums could in Low as extreme heat or flooding could li increase to cover such events.
-Low mit our ability to produce Increasing water stress or water scarcity Droughts can lead to water scarcity and reduced quality in our territories, potentially raising production costs or limiting capacity, adversely impacting our production and sales.
-WRI Aqueduct 3.0 analysis.Previous droughts have impaieWe modelled the risk as a point a two month period occurring at our Changes to weather and precipitation patterns could cause disruption to supply of ingredients Decreased agricultural productivity in some regions of the world as a result of changing weather patterns may impact the yield and/or quality of key raw ingredients (e.g. sugar beet, sugar cane, coffee or orange juice) that we use to produce our products.
-Sugar beet, as our modelling France is projected to have t Inerable to short-term climate shifts. due to expected increased rainfall.
+Potential cumulative discounted cash flow at risk Low <€350m High >€700m Medium €350m-€700m Short-term (five years) cumulative gross risk (assuming no mitigation) Physical risks What could be expected >4°C emissions pathway +2.5°C emissions pathway +1.5°C emissions pathway Low Low Low Extreme weather Increased risks of site damage due to more frequent events could cause and severe extreme weather, including riverine and Acute weather events such as extreme heat or flooding could limit our ability to produce disruption to facilities surface water flooding.
+Impacts could result in or distribute our products. and logistics routes business interruption and asset damage at our • Insurance premiums could increase to cover such events. production sites Increasing water stress Droughts can lead to water scarcity and reduced Low Low Low or water scarcity quality in our territories, potentially raising production Of our 66 NARTD production sites, 24 are in regions with baseline water stress per costs or limiting capacity, adversely impacting our WRI Aqueduct 3.0 analysis. production and sales.
+Previous droughts have impacted operations. • We modelled the risk as a potential production restriction over a two month period occurring at our high risk sites.
+The risk escalates slightly in the >4°C and +2.5°C warming scenarios.
+Low Low Changes to weather Decreased agricultural productivity in some regions Low and precipitation of the world as a result of changing weather patterns • Sugar yields could be negatively impacted across all emissions pathways. patterns could cause may impact the yield and/or quality of key raw • Sugar beet, as our modelling suggests, is the ingredient most vulnerable to short-term climate shifts. disruption to supply ingredients (e.g. sugar beet, sugar cane, coffee or France is projected to have the most significant yield reduction due to expected increased rainfall. of ingredients orange juice) that we use to produce our products.
+Our modelling indicated that orange and coffee yields are unlikely to be significantly impacted.
 Scenarios are modelled assuming no mitigating actions or progress on our stated sustainability action plan.
 It assumes that CCEP's operational footprint, product portfolio and GHG emissions remain static.
 Our mitigation strategy and our This is Forward sustainability commitments are designed to mitigate climate-related risks.